-The course is offered in every winter term.
+Due to capacity restrictions, registration before course start is required.
+For further information see the webpage of the course.
 The planned lectures and courses for the next three years are announced online.

 Course: Software Engineering I [24518]

 Coordinators: Walter F. Tichy, Korbinian Molitorisz